 Join relevant group boards.
-Let’s say you write about female solo traveler.
+Let’s say you write about a female solo traveler.
 Just type in these words in the search box and look for group boards.
 Typically it’s very easy to join group boards.
-All you need to do, is message the owner of the group board if you can join their board.
-Leave them the e-mail adress which you used for your pinterest account, so that they can add you to the board.
+All you need to do is message the owner of the group board if you can join their board.
+Leave them the e-mail address which you used for your Pinterest account, so that they can add you to the board.

 “There are 30 members on the board.
 How do I know who owns the board?”

 This seems to be a tough one at first, but it really isn’t.